mpcarl-ibm/crs-docs/pages/api-reference/about-compatibility-api.md

 | Abort Multipart Upload | Aborts upload and deletes outstanding parts associated with an upload ID.
 | List Parts | Returns a list of parts associated with an upload ID
 {:.opstable}

+{% include note.html content="Some additional operations, such as tagging and versioning, are supported in private cloud implementations of IBM COS, but not in the public cloud at this time.
+More information custom object storage solutions can be found at [ibm.com](https://www.ibm.com/cloud-computing/products/storage/object-storage/cloud/)." %}